Blake-Frangoulis/c0523-code-solutions/react-state/react-state-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are _hooks_ in React?
+  Special functions that are only available while React is rendering

 - What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))